Small Grants Program

 Departments/divisions will be notified of their funding allocations in the first quarter of the calendar year.

-- Consultants and senior associate consultants at Mayo Clinic in Rochester, Minn., are eligible for this award.
+- Consultants, senior associate consultants and associate consultants II at Mayo Clinic's campus in Rochester, Minnesota, are eligible for this award.

 - Protocol funding of up to $10,000 in total costs per protocol; average award is $5,000.
 There are no indirect expenses.